Swissair: Legacy

-However, in 2005 Swiss was taken over by the German airline Lufthansa, the national airline of Germany.
+However, in 2005, Swiss was taken over by Lufthansa, the national airline of Germany.
 With the merger with Lufthansa, Swiss joined the Star Alliance in 2006, which Swissair planned to join before it failed.
 With this move, Swiss's frequent flyer club, Swiss TravelClub became part of Miles & More, which was originally the Lufthansa Group frequent flyer club.
 It acts as both airlines' frequent flyer programme, along with many other Lufthansa Group airlines.

 Management trial

-The criminal trial began on 16 January 2007 in Bülach.
-The entire Swissair management board stood facing criminal charges of mismanagement, false statements, and forgery of documents.
-Top defendants in the trial were Mario Corti, Philippe Bruggisser, George Schorderet, Jacqualyn Fouse, Eric Honegger, and Verena Spoerry.
+A criminal trial began on 16 January 2007 in Bülach.
+The entire former Swissair management board faced criminal charges of mismanagement, false statements, and document forgery.
+The top defendants in the trial were Mario Corti, Philippe Bruggisser, George Schorderet, Jacqualyn Fouse, Eric Honegger, and Verena Spoerry.
 Corti, Honegger, and Spoerry entered statements proclaiming their innocence.

 On 7 June 2007, the court in Bülach cleared the defendants of all criminal charges over the airline's 2001 bankruptcy.

+On 29 November 2019, Switzerland’s Federal Court upheld a 2018 decision clearing 14 former Swissair bosses of mismanagement charges related to the airline’s 2001 collapse.
+The court agreed with the Zurich commercial court’s finding that the company needed funding to continue operations, despite being heavily indebted.
+The decision confirms the conclusions of the Zurich court, though it reduces the legal costs of the case.

 Continued use of the "Swissair" brand

 Swiss retains the rights to the "Swissair" name, whose value was estimated at more than 10 million Swiss francs in 2010.
-In order to prevent the trademark from becoming void through disuse, Swiss licensed it to Hopscotch Air, which operates a fleet of Cirrus SR22 planes in the United States, for use from 2010 to 2013.
+To prevent the trademark from becoming void through disuse, Swiss licensed it to Hopscotch Air, which operates a fleet of Cirrus SR22 planes in the United States, for use from 2010 to 2013.
 In Switzerland, the trademark is protected through its use by an aviation sports club, Sportfluggruppe Swissair.

 Fleet

 Last active fleet

-Prior to its demise, the Swissair fleet consisted of the following aircraft:
+At the time of its demise, the Swissair fleet consisted of the following aircraft: